-ANSWER: We have to have responses from member utilities for the Ohio Utilities Protection an hour or two.
-Locators commonly commute from Columbus, Chillicothe or can safely begin diggin.
+ANSWER: We have to have responses from member utilities for the Ohio Utilities Protection Service (OUPS) underground utilies locators before we dig.
+Sometimes this can tan an hour or two.
+Locators commonly commute from Columbus, Chillicothe or Lancaster.
+Once the gas, electric and communications lines have been located we can safely begin diggin.